 Bakewell is a town in England, said to be birthplace of such desserts.
 And the primary flavors in the original Bakewell desserts were almond and fruit, in the form of jam.

-For this Bakewell Crumb Cake, almond is featured in the cake and crumb topping.
+For this crumb cake, almond is featured in the cake and crumb topping.
 The flavor is delivered with almond flour and almond extract.
 And the fruit jam is cherry, which also happens to be the perfect flavor pairing with almond.

-What You Need To Make This Bakewell Crumb Cake
+What You Need To Make This cherry Bakewell Crumb Cake

 - Cherry Jam – The cherry jam is a great flavor pairing to the almond flavor in the cake and crumb topping.
 I use Crofter’s Morello Cherry Jam, and Bonne Maman is delicious, but any cherry jam you prefer will work.